neue-dev/Minesweeper-in-C/README/CONCEPTS.md

 >
 > ![our-events-implementation](our-events_page.jpg)
 >
-> It is important to note that the event manager has its own thread of execution and runs the event handlers within that thread.
-The event triggers also have their own thread of execution.
-All in all, our program has three important threads: (1) the main thread, (2) the event listener thread, and (3) the event handler thread.
+> It is important to note that, as stated above, the event handlers have their own thread of execution.
+The event listeners (event triggers) also have their own separate thread.
+All in all, our program has three major threads: (1) the main thread, (2) the event listener thread, and (3) the event handler thread.
 I'll try to explain more about the nuances of this structure when we meet again.

 ## 6. Reducing Data Types: It's All Bits!